 But really, my ultimate goal is to build a powerhouse custom built Desktop Computer one day, because that’s where the real power is, to be honest.
 These laptops I’m only after them because they are portable, and I’m mostly sitting on my desk using the laptop all day while it is plugged in, so what I need is a desktop computer.

 To sum it all up – if you can afford it, get the Zephyrus G14 laptop.
 It’s the King of Productivity laptops right now.
 Not that the laptop itself is the king, the Ryzen 9 4900HS CPU that’s inside, is the real king, and the laptop only has featured it, so the laptop and the company who made the laptop also are also enjoying a piece of that exposure.

 It does not matter what you do when it comes to productivity; the Ryzen 9 4900HS is the processor you need to be looking at in a laptop, that’s the main king who’s handling all the productivity.

 Other than the Zephyrus G14, there are a few more laptops that I’ve suggested for certain types of productivity tasks, for that you’ll have to read the whole article or, at least, skim through it, so you get the idea.

 Hopefully, this article was helpful.
-If you have anything to add, please post your comments below, and share this article with whoever is looking for a new productivity laptop out there in your family or friends circle.
+Please share this article with whoever is looking for a new productivity laptop out there in your family or friends circle.